PriscillaOng12/GoldRushMaze/IMPLEMENTATION.md

 ## Plan for division of labor

 - Edward will handle the server setup, focusing on communication.
 He'll cover testing and documentation for this.
-- Edward will write the grid module.
+- Eliana will write the grid module.
 She'll cover testing and documentation for this.
 - Priscilla will handle the client, and working with ncurses.
 She'll cover testing and documentation for this.
-- Edward will write the player and spectator modules.
+- Karun will write the player and spectator modules.
 She'll cover testing and documentation for this.

 ## Client

-> Teams of 3 students should delete this section.

 ### Data structures